You want smart political talk without the meltdowns?

 My read of this big picture, Sarah Carter, is that I read this and I'm thinking, wow, the deep state is deeper than we ever thought.

-And then when we couple in everything we now know about Bruce Orr and Bruce Orr's wife and the meeting with the dossier and the fix was in on the Clinton email server scandal.
+And then when we couple in everything we now know about Bruce Orr and Bruce Orr's wife and the meeting with the dossier and the fix was in on the Clinton email server scandal, and it all fits together.

 It's like all of these people, this guy worked on every single case.

-he has ever touched now.
+He has tainted every single thing he has ever touched now.

-And that goes right on back to the email server scandal which now needs to be reinvestigated without the fix being in.
+And that goes right on back to the email server scandal, which now needs to be reinvestigated without the fix being in.

-They were they were focused on Hillary Clinton.
+They were focused on Hillary Clinton.

-Many of them believed I mean you can even tell from the text messages they didn't have any idea they thought Clinton was going to win the election.
+Many of them believed, I mean, you can even tell from the text messages, they didn't have any idea.

-No way that didn't happen they got lazy a lot of people started to second guess what they were doing.
+A lot of people started to second guess what they were doing.

-We saw we saw the administration the Obama administration move like the wind after the election uh with collecting information and remember unmasking and looking at conversations uh with people within the Trump campaign and others uh to try to figure out what was going on and I think that beyond the FBI when you look at just the what's happened in general in general look at Nellie Orr, right?
+We saw the administration, the Obama administration, move like the wind after the election with collecting information and, remember, unmasking and looking at conversations with people within the Trump campaign and others to try to figure out what was going on.

 The wife, the wife of Bruce Orr.